jocortems/azurehybridnetworking/ExpressRoute-Transit-with-Azure-RouteServer/readme.md

 - Only one ExpressRoute circuit can be left without configuring Site-to-Site VPN on top of it across all virtual hubs

-- Transit from on-premises to only one of AVS, HLI or OCI is supported across all virtual hubs
+- Transit from on-premises to only one of AVS, HLI or OCI is supported across all virtual hubs.
+This is because AVS and HLI don't support connectivity via IPSec, and OCI doesn't support IPSec over [FastConnect Private Peering](https://docs.oracle.com/iaas/Content/Network/Concepts/fastconnectoverview.htm#FastConnect_Overview)

 - Traffic between on-premises branches cannot be filtered nor inspected in Azure